-Just before you run to Argos to collect your dartboard and attempt to replicate the 180s and raucous celebrations of the top arrow-smiths at Alexandra Palace, it's important to understand the rules and scoring of the sport.
+Just before you run to Argos to collect your dartboard and attempt to replicate the 180s and raucous celebrations of the top arrow-smiths, it's important to understand the rules and scoring of the sport.

 Here we take you through how the game works and the difference between doubles, trebles, bullseyes and bounce outs.